top of page

 University of California, Los Angeles.

-Dr. Kisker is author of The American Community College (Jossey-Bass, 7th ed., 2023), with Arthur M. Cohen and
+Dr. Kisker is author of The American Community College (Jossey-Bass, 2023), with Arthur M. Cohen and Florence B. Brawer, The Shaping of American Higher Education: Emergence and Growth of the Contemporary System (Jossey-Bass, 2024) with Arthur M. Cohen, and Creating

 Entrepreneurial Community Colleges,